Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: None
 Range: Medium
-Targets: 1 Square
+Targets: 1 Zone
 Cost: 10 MP
 Cooldown: 3 rounds
-Effect: You move to the targeted Square.
+Effect: You move to the targeted Zone.
 This Ability can be used in any condition, including while [Grabbed](#grab), [Rooted](#root), or similarly restrained.
 Those conditions end when you use Blink.
 You are unaffected by any terrain effects or walls that would offer obstructions.
 Description: A quick way to escape bad circumstances.
 This can be short range teleportation, ducking temporarily into another dimension, or similar ways of slipping away.

 #### Blood Lance